 The signal generator Agilent 33220A which we used, does not have optimal parameters for this type of dynamic range measurement.
-Signal distortion and spurious levels are only -70 dBc according to Agilent datasheet [18].
-We have managed to measure an ADC saturation voltage of 705.7 mV (generator output) with this setup, mostly due to an impedance mismatch and uncalibrated measurement setup, with 1V ADC range selected by sense pin.
-This is a relatively large error, but the main result of our measurement, seen as a FFT plot shown in image 3.2, confirms >80 dB dynamic range at ADC module input.
+Signal distortion and spurious levels are only -70 dBc according to Agilent datasheet [21].
+We have managed to measure an ADC saturation voltage of 706 mV (generator output) with this setup.
+The main result of our measurement, seen as a FFT plot shown in Figure 3.2, confirms >80 dB dynamic range at ADC module input.